How can you grow a servant’s heart as a Christian?

 God calls Moses to sacrifice everything, risk his life even, to serve Him on an epic scale.

 This foreign woman willingly followed her widowed mother-in-law back to Israel.
-While there she was mocked and had to beg for food (walking with the beggers gleaning food from the field of Boaz).
+While there she was mocked and had to beg for food (walking with the beggars gleaning food from the field of Boaz).

 We see her humble herself repeatedly to care for Naomi.
-We also see Ruth’s heart of a servant in the legacy she left behind in king David.
+We also see Ruth’s heart as a servant in the legacy she left behind in King David.

 All of Jesus’ life is an example of living with a servant’s heart, but I want to show you something deeper in His story.